IGNITE’s election nomination period is in full swing, but before you start preparing your campaign there are some things you need to know.

 Where can I get a Nomination Package? *cough keep reading cough*

-Your very own nomination package is waiting to be printed.
+Your very own nomination package will be available for download on January 7th.
 Don’t have access to a printer?
 Come pick one up from your IGNITE office at KX202 at North or K204 at Lakeshore

 Any student running for President must get 200 full names, signatures, and student numbers from full-time students at any of the campuses.
-The signatures must include a minimum of 50 signatures from two other campuses other than their registered home campus.
-Think of it as a fun road trip where you go around meeting people, sounds like fun right?
+The form must include a minimum of 50 signatures from two other campuses other than their registered home campus.
+Think of it as a road trip where you go around meeting people, it’ll be fun!

-If you’re running for Vice President, you’re going to need 150 full name, signatures and student numbers (i.e. Lakeshore position requires signatures from Lakeshore full-time students).
+If you’re running for Vice President, you’re going to need 150 full names, signatures and student numbers (i.e. Lakeshore position requires signatures from Lakeshore full-time students).

-The Board Member position must have one hundred 100 people sign off on them, and for this position the signatures need to be from the campus you are currently attending.
+The Board Member position must have 100 full-time students sign off on them, and for this position, signatures need to be from the campus you will be representing.
+If you’re seeking a Board of Director North position, you must receive signatures from students at the North Campus.

 5. Pick the right position for you